couchbaselabs/couchbase-transactions-java-examples/README.md

 This code-base includes two examples of using the Java implementation of Couchbase Distributed Transactions.

 ## Game Example
-This example is based on the Game Simulation sample bucket provided with Couchbase.
+This example uses the Game Simulation sample bucket provided with Couchbase.

 The sample data simulates that of a simple Massively Multiplayer Online game, and includes documents representing: